-For just £1 a week you can enable Kira Farm Development Centre to train up to 40 trainees a year.
+For just £1 a week you can support Kira Farm Development Centre to train up to 40 trainees every year.
 If 800 people gave £1 a week, Kira would fund itself.
 Take a look at our information pack to find out more.

 Every penny you give will go directly to Kira Farm.